 ISOs should be selling service instead of cost savings.
 Customers will not switch to save a few basis points if they are receiving the service and attention they need.

 A livable wage is still possible in this industry, but the ISOs must sell three things in order to obtain these wages: service, service and more service.

-The only way to differentiate your office from all others is to give the clients solutions before they even have
+The only way to differentiate your office from all others is to give the clients solutions before they even have the question.

 Question: Why is there a consistent sense that there are good ISOs and bad ones?

 Is it really a failure to keep sales promises, undisclosed contractual issues, bait-and-switch pricing; or is it just really the differences in organizations focused on sales versus those focused on service?

 The perception of good or bad is not one of an ISO being sales-oriented versus service-oriented.
 Errors of omission, unclear explanations and confusing forms continue to be present in the market.

 We must continue to educate the merchant to ask for more than discount rate and monthly minimum.
 If an organization is sales-oriented, they should be able to provide the merchant with all of the facts.
 If they are service-oriented, they should provide client-retention programs to give service after the sale.

 ACH Direct Inc.